 The improvements in job satisfaction and ownership usually come from:

 As you can see, planning & scheduling drives efficiency in your workforce.
 You get more work done.
-Your work environment become less reactive.
+Your work environment becomes less reactive.
 Teams finally find the time to get rid of those recurring problems.
 Your people are less frustrated and start to see the benefits of a reliability based culture.
 And soon enough you will find yourself on the Road to Reliability™.

-In the rest of this article I’ll talk through the main steps of a planning & scheduling process.
+In the rest of this article, I’ll talk through the main steps of a planning & scheduling process.
 But before I do that we need to tackle one common misunderstanding.

 Planning is not the same as Scheduling.
 This is one of the most misunderstood parts of the work management process.